einsteinm2/STEM-Education-Projects/README.md

 # STEM-Education-Projects
-A collection of small-scale projects with Micro:bit, Arduino, and robotics for STEM practice and experimentation.
+A collection of small-scale projects with micro:bit, Arduino, and robotics for STEM practice and experimentation.

 | Project | Description | Tools |
 |----------|--------------|--------|